rob-wess/apache-docker-registry/README.md

   - Run 'docker-compose up' to start containers.
 Add -d option to start them detached.
   - Run 'docker login $registry_fqdn:5043' to test.

+  It is recommended to change the ansible user's password after installation.
+This is echoed into multiple files in plain text.

   - Known Issues:
     - Authentication error when docker login is ran (see needed_changes.txt for more info)
     - docker-compose.yml uses the loopback address for the apache container.
 This can be changed to your public/internal IP